-On 29thth and 30th July racing will take place on courses that will contain upwind, downwind and reaching around laid marks.
+On 29thth and 30th July racing will take place on courses that will contain upwind, downwind and reaching legs around laid marks.
 A race of the day may be of a longer distance around the bay.

 SCORING

 Scoring will be as described in Appendix A of the RRS – M32 World Edition.